-Chlorine or iodine tablets are also essential for the purification of your water, as boiled water may not always be available.
+Chlorine or iodine tablets are also essential for purifying your water, as boiled water may not always be available.
 Ensure you have oral rehydration salts as they are useful to improve the taste and replenish the electrolytes.

 6. Balance Your Diet — Eat nutritious Foods and Bring Your Favorite Treats

 The daily meal in the Himalayas is Dal Bhat.
 It is the traditional cuisine of Nepal, which comprises rice, lentils, pickle, and vegetables.
-Most of the tea houses on the trails serve Nepali as well as other international cuisines on their menus.
-In the mountains, however, the quality and quantity of these varieties may differ from that in the city.
+Most of the tea houses on the trails serve Nepali and other international cuisines on their menus.
+However, in the mountains, the quality and quantity of these varieties may differ from that in the city.

 Better avoiding meat products on the trek and sticking to vegetarian choices.
-Since animal slaughter in Manaslu Conservation Area is illegal, the porters and mules carry the meats from Arughat to other parts of Manaslu, thereby increasing the chances of making them stale and unhygienic.
+Since animal slaughter in Manaslu Conservation Area is illegal, the porters and mules carry the meats from Arughat to other parts of Manaslu, thereby increasing their stale chances.